Health screenings made simple

 • High-Density Lipoprotein (HDL): This is known as "good" cholesterol.
 It helps remove excess cholesterol, helping clean up your blood to keep your heart healthy.

 Experts recommend getting your cholesterol checked every four to six years.* Ask your provider if it’s time to get yours checked.
-They may recommend testing more often if you have a chronic condition like heart disease or diabetes.
+They may advise testing more often if you have a chronic condition like heart disease or diabetes.

 5. Lung cancer